ajordanb/fastapi-pg-template/README.md

 None of this code is entirely mine, I based everything on [this video](https://www.youtube.com/watch?v=0sOvCWFmrtA&t=26670s) and added a few tweaks of my own based on [FastAPI](https://fastapi.tiangolo.com/) documentation

-**Feel free to clone or commit any improvements the entire purpose of this repo is to streamline project generationg**
+**Feel free to clone or commit any improvements, the purpose of this repo is to streamline project generation**